Rundstedtzz/EmoAI/README.md

 - Social Media Posts for fine-tuning (more-real-life-like-interactions)
 - Each MBTI type with one fine-tuned model
 - A new page for Conversation logs & continue chat with friends
+- More around data security & ethical concerns

+The goal is to create an AI companion that not only understands but resonates with the emotional states of users from diverse linguistic backgrounds, ultimately making mental health support more universally accessible.

 ## Contributing